yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

           ...... (no reminders, no other non-security/investment(cb incl. cash), no income / expense transactions)
         - There can in theory be future-dated cost basis / ur / capital gains.
 Let me know how this works out for you?!
         - Current Balance will derive the cost basis asof today.
-        - asof-dated Cleared Balance is ILLOGICAL, so uses the calculated asof-dated Balance               ** WARNING **
+        - asof-date Cleared Balance is ILLOGICAL, so uses the calculated asof-date Balance                 ** WARNING **

         - WARNING: REFER 'PARALLEL BALANCES' BELOW CONCERNING CALCULATION SPEED